aesalazar/AsteroidsWasm/readme.md

 All applications are written in Visual Studio so they can be launch simply by doing `Debug -> Start New Instance` except Asteroids.Ooui as explained below.
 The Android application will need some additional configuration like any other Xamarin project, e.g. I test in an Oreo VM running on my dev machine.

-The WinForms and WPF apps a fully functioning at this point in terms of keyboard and sound support.
+The WinForms, WPF, Blazor apps a fully functioning at this point in terms of keyboard and sound support.
 The others are still a WIP since each requires unique configuration.

 ## Xamarin Notes